-The adults splatter on windshields, lights, grills, and radiators of motor vehicles, and their dried remains are hard to remove.
+The adults splatter on windshields, lights, grills, and radiators of motor vehicles, and their dried remains can be difficult to remove.
 Suicidal pairs of love bugs have been known to cause overheating of motors when large numbers of them are drawn into the cooling systems of liquid-cooled engines.
-Unlike other bugs, something particular to them adversely affects the paint jobs on cars, pitting and etching the paint if their mortal remains are left on vehicles for more than

 Every May and September these sex-crazed critters become an annoyance bordering on intolerable as the air teems with mating pairs.
 But the "love bugs" haven't always been part of the Floridian landscape, thus we've seen an abundance of "mad scientist" stories about how the state came to be infested with them.
 (Love bugs are not solely a Floridian plague; they range throughout the Gulf states and into Mexico and Central America, as well as up into Georgia and South Carolina.
 But they seem particularly enamored of Florida.)

 Truth is, Mother Nature is far more to be feared than any mad scientist and is far more capricious.
 In this case, she inspired some of her children to migrate to a new area, and in doing so prompted the creation of a number of rumors which attempt to explain why these critters came to take up residence in places where they weren't found before:

 Love Bugs are actually man-made.
 Scientists were genetically engineering females of a species of insect that would mate with the male mosquito, but be sterile and produce no offspring.
 Unfortunately, they accidentally also created a male Love Bug, and a pair somehow escaped into the wild.
 Since the bugs had no natural predators, their numbers quickly exploded

 Back when I was a student at Florida State, I was told that love bugs were accidentally released from a biological experiment station at the University of Florida.